ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 ---------------------------------------------

-The command `move-to-window-line-top-bottom`, bound by default to <kbd>M-r</kbd> is great when you want to move the cursor from the center, top, and bottom position, relative to the window, similar to Vim’s <kbd>H</kbd>, <kbd>M</kbd>, and <kbd>L</kbd> commands.
+The command `move-to-window-line-top-bottom`, bound by default to <kbd>M-r</kbd> is great when you want to move the cursor to the center, top, and bottom positions, relative to the window, similar to Vim’s <kbd>H</kbd>, <kbd>M</kbd>, and <kbd>L</kbd> commands.

 However, it’s not very efficient when specifically targetting areas of the screen.
 The commands below position point, specifically to the top, center, and bottom window positions, respectively.

 ```lisp
 (defun move-to-window-line-top ()